Skip to product information

 59 rue et passage Saint Anne

-Léon Rivail (1804 - 1869) discovered the turning table sessions in 1855 and joined spiritist circles, quickly becoming one of the most eminent members.
-He then took the name Allan Kardec, the name he used in one of his previous lives as a druid.
-He published under this pseudonym the five fundamental books of spiritism, including the Book of Spirits (1857) and the Book of Media (1861).
-Spiritism grew rapidly until it constituted a true social and philosophical movement with many followers, under the Second Empire in France and even today in Latin America, especially in Brazil.
+Léon Rivail (1804 - 1869) discovered table-turning sessions in 1855 and joined the spiritist circles, quickly becoming one of their most prominent members.
+He then took the name Allan Kardec, a name he had used in one of his previous lives as a druid.
+Under this pseudonym, he published the five fundamental books of spiritism, including The Spirits' Book (1857) and The Means' Book (1861).
+Spiritism grew rapidly to become a true social and philosophical movement with many followers, under the Second Empire in France and still today in Latin America, especially in Brazil.

-To this day, Allan Kardec is one of the most widely read French authors in Brazil, with more than thirty million books sold.
-More than six million Brazilians declared themselves spiritists and implemented Kardec's doctrine in thousands of spiritist centers.
-The main Brazilian cities have an Allan Kardec street and often several, such as São Paulo, which has six, as well as an Allan Kardec college.
-Several Brazilian primary schools are also named after the founder of the spiritist doctrine.
-Brazilian deputies dedicated meetings of the National Assembly to Allan Kardec and his work.
+To this day, Allan Kardec is one of the most widely read French authors in Brazil, with over thirty million books sold.
+More than six million Brazilians have declared themselves to be Spiritists and have implemented Kardec's doctrine in thousands of Spiritist centers.
+Major Brazilian cities have an Allan Kardec Street and often several, such as São Paulo, which has six, as well as an Allan Kardec College.
+Several Brazilian elementary schools are also named after the founder of the Spiritist doctrine.
+Brazilian deputies have dedicated meetings of the National Assembly to Allan Kardec and his work.

-Kardec's handwritten letters are very rare and, even more, sought after.
-This is particularly valuable because the author speaks of his main authority, Spiritism, with this singular phrase: "people who work at tables are rarer than those who write directly" .
-Moreover, it was written in 1860, in the years when he wrote his main books.
-Anyway, the letter was written in his most famous residence, in Paris, 59 rue Saint Anne and reached us in perfect condition.
+Handwritten letters from Kardec are very rare and, even more so, sought after.
+This one is particularly valuable because the author speaks of his main authority, Spiritism, with this singular phrase: "people who work at the tables are rarer than those who write directly" .
+Furthermore, it was written in 1860, in the years in which he wrote his main books.
+Finally, the letter was written in his most famous residence, in Paris, 59 rue Saint Anne, and has come down to us in perfect condition.

 View full details